 Individualized Learning Plan (ILP)

-Early in the gifted student's enrollment process at Corona del Sol High School, students and parents may meet with their assigned guidance counselor to create a four-year Individualized Learning Plan, which is aligned with the state-mandated Education and Career Action Plan (ECAP).
+Early in the gifted student's enrollment process at Corona del Sol High School, students will meet with a school counselor in their yearly ECAP Review to create a four-year Individualized Learning Plan, which is aligned with the state-mandated Education and Career Action Plan (ECAP).
 This ILP addresses post high school goals, focusing on both college and career interests, and helps provide appropriate direction for high school course selection and other growth opportunities.
 Updates occur annually or as needed throughout the student's tenure in high school.
-Once established by creating an account, taking a career interest survey, and developing an ILP with the assistance of the counselor, students may access their individual online education plan by logging in at www.az.kuder.com.
+Once established by creating an account, taking a career interest survey, and developing a four-year-plan with the assistance of the counselor, students may access their individual online education plan by logging in to Naviance through their Gmail Account.

 Rigorous Honors Courses

 In all academic departments and in seveal elective areas, the gifted student may choose rigorous honors classes suited to the needs and desires of the able learner.